-Are you stuck without plans for Small Business Saturday?
-Then read on!
-We have details about this special shopping day along with economical and easy ways you can participate.
+The annual Small Business Saturday event is a special shopping day celebrating small businesses across America.
+Don’t miss out!
+We have details about the day along with some economical and easy ways you can participate.

-Small Business Saturday, being held on Saturday November 30th this year, is nestled between Black Friday and Cyber Monday.
-Small Business Saturday celebrates entrepreneurs and encourages holiday shoppers to support businesses that are small and local.
-The SBA defines a small business as one with fewer than 500 employees so there are sure to be plenty in your area.
-Restaurants, coffee shops, florists, dry cleaners, beauty salons, and more qualify.
+Small Business Saturday, being held on Saturday November 27, 2021, is nestled between Black Friday and Cyber Monday.
+Small Business Saturday celebrates entrepreneurs and encourages holiday shoppers to support businesses that are both small and local.
+The SBA defines a small business as one with fewer than 500 employees, so there are likely plenty in your area.
+Restaurants, coffee shops, florists, dry cleaners, beauty salons, and more qualify as small businesses.

 Who Created Small Business Saturday?

 Small Business Saturday was such a hit in the U.S. that it caught on across the pond.
 In 2013, the United Kingdom launched their own small business shopping day that's picked up momentum ever since.
-The UK's Small Business Saturday is being held on December 1st this year.
+The UK's Small Business Saturday is being held on December 4th, 2021.

 Why is Small Business Saturday important?

 There are a number of economic factors that benefit a community.
-Those include:
+Some of those include:

-- For every dollar spent with an independent retailers, more than three times as much money is returned to the community.
+- For every dollar spent with an independent retailer, more than three times as much money is returned to the community.

-- When you support a small businesses, you’re helping support job creation.
+- When you support a small business, you’re helping support job creation.
 The SBA reports that small businesses create two out of every three net new jobs in the private sector.

 - Small businesses tend to hire other small businesses for supplies and support.
 For example, many small businesses hire independent financial consultants, marketing specialists, vendors, and more.